 |YardMax®||YardMax® Rechargeable In-Ground Fence™ (PIG00-11115)||YardMax® Rechargeable In-Ground Fence™ Collar (PIG00-11116)|

-It can be very concerning to find a lost pet and most of us want to find the owner as quickly as possible.
+It can be very concerning to find a lost pet, and most of us want to find the owner as quickly as possible.
 Unfortunately, at this time, there is not a way to match the collar with the owner.
-Please contact your local authorities to understand what services are available in your area to help locate the owner.Close
+Contact your local animal control to understand what services are available in your area to help locate the owner.Close

 The Test Light Tool is used to tell if your collar is working properly.
 Hold the tool against the contact points and activate the collar.
 The tool will light up if the collar is activating.
 For a remote trainer, activate the correction using the transmitter.
 For a fence, move the collar near the boundary, holding the collar at your dog's neck height.
 For a bark collar, activate it by rubbing the contact points against a rough surface.Close

 No. This can result in pulling the contact points too tightly against your pets neck.
 Attach a leash to a separate, non-metallic collar positioned above the receiver collar.Close

 Yes, the system can be used as long as the cat can comfortably wear the receiver collar.
 We also offer a special in-ground receiver collar just for cats (not compatible with wireless systems).Close

 We do not recommend any of our products to be used on aggressive dogs.
 If you are unsure if your dog is aggressive, please consult your veterinarian or a certified trainer.Close

 Yes, the receiver can be place on any non-metallic strap.
 However, you must be able and willing to “punch” two holes in your pet's current collar so that the contact points can be properly inserted.
 Be advised; do not attach a leash to a collar that has a receiver on it.
 This can cause additional pressure on your pets neck through the contact points in the collar.Close